Work

 The LANV represents and promotes the social, economic, professional, and legal interests of its members as well as all employees.

-It advocates for fundamental rights and solidarity, regardless of gender, origin, or age.
+It advocates for basic rights and solidarity, regardless of gender, origin, or age.

 The flyer about the LANV is available in various languages.